HymanZHAN/xzhan.me/content/english/posts/vue-modal.md

 draft: false
 tags: [Vue, frontend]
 categories: ["Frontend"]
+summary: "Recently, the majority of my work involves integrating Vue in a traditional Django application, which uses jQuery extensively.
+The first task on this front is to convert a preview modal into a Vue component and add some quick editing functionality.
+In this post, I will share some refactoring experience and lessons learned along the way."
 ---

 Recently, the majority of my work involves integrating Vue in a traditional Django application, which uses jQuery extensively.
 The first task on this front is to convert a preview modal into a Vue component and add some quick editing functionality.
 In this post, I will share some refactoring experience and lessons learned along the way.